jeanku/simpysql/README.md

 ```

-# Initialization
+## Initialization
-you need to create a .env file at your project root path, and content as follows:
+you need to create a .env file at your project root path (/home/project/.env), and content as follows:
-and .env file path is: /home/project/.env
 ``` bash
 [default]
 DB_HOST=127.0.0.1